entidia/floating-prompt/README.md

-# entidiaprompt Floating Prompt
+# entidia Prompt

 Quick and easy floating notifications

 ## How to use
-The entidiaprompt Floating Prompt is very easy to use, just copy paste the following code or use the npm package.
+The entidia prompt is very easy to use, just copy paste the following code or use the npm package.
 A few customization such as localstorage to appear only once, color, position are availables check the options below.

 ### Easy way (using the CDN)